A Guide to Standard Cabinet Specifications for Custom Projects

 Standard Specifications for Cabinet Sides

-Standard cabinets are usually 34.5″ high and 24″ deep.
+Base cabinets are usually 34.5″ high and 24″ deep.
 Widths are usually available in 3″ increments.
 Cabinets will include drawers, pullouts, doors, or a combination of them.

 Wall cabinets are typically 12″ deep.
 Widths are usually available in 3″ increments, and heights in 6″ increments.
 They most often feature doors, and in some cases, might include a drawer, particularly when positioned above a countertop.